LandonBayer/ChippyCNC/journal.md

 ---
-title: "CNC Mill from Random Stuff"
+title: "Chippy CNC"
 author: "LandonBayer"
-description: "Designing and building an extremely cheap CNC mill using as many random parts I have as possible to minimize cost"
+description: "Designing and building a cheap CNC mill using as many random parts I have as possible to minimize cost"
 created_at: "2025-05-25"
 ---
+Total time spent: 20 hours

 ## **5/25/2025 Log 1: Initial Concepts**